“GFD: Executive Order”

 I knew the legends were true.
 I knew he was real.

 They bantered back and forth with one another, laughing it up as though we were going off to some controlled area campsite for a weekend game of paintball.
-But…like I said….they had no idea.
+But, like I said…they were given no real warning at all.

 “We move in tonight, bag this sonofabitch, and I’ll have enough cash to get me, my baby girl, and my wife, safeguarded for the next two YEARS!”
 One of the soldiers said to his teammates.
 His Southern twang enhanced by the width of his smile.
 “That’s gonna make me sleep real easy for a long time to come.
 I may even stop volunteering for goofy little operations like this for a while.
 They messed up, offering me a payload THIS big.”